 Idea Generation Workshop

 The challenges of treating gastro-intestinal (GI) cancers are vast and the impact that these diseases have is devastating.
 To continue our efforts to accelerate the pace of discovery, the Idea Generation Workshop was launched in 2019.
-These workshops identify areas of great unmet need or gaps in research, and enable the development of suitable study designs to fill these gaps.
+These Workshops identify areas of unmet need or gaps in research, and enable the development of AGITG-led clinical trials to fill these gaps.

-AGITG members from all disciplines are encouraged to submit gaps in current knowledge or ideas for future clinical trials for discussion at the workshops.
+Members from all disciplines are encouraged to submit an idea and/or participate at the Workshops.
 The Workshop themes are governed by the research priorities set annually by the AGITG Scientific Advisory Committee.

 Upcoming Virtual Workshops: